 - a decrease in call backs, which may lessen anxiety for patients.

 The increase in detection of cancer is shown across all age groups and all breast tissue types.
 Mammographic tomosynthesis is suitable for screening and also assessment of those who have a symptom.
-It is not possible to utilize this technology in women with breast implants.
+It may also be possible to use digital tomosynthesis on women with breast implants.

 How is it done?